bobiverse/blabla/README.md

 **blabla** is a lightweight translation package.
 It simplifies managing multilingual content in both Go code and templates, supporting YAML-based translation files and dynamic language switching.

+This package is motivated by the need for a quick and simple translation solution, designed for easy integration into existing Go projects, using YAML as a straightforward and flexible source for translations.